Hybrid Spring Semester

 As a gathering space for students, personnel, and our community, UNM-Gallup plays an important role in the mitigation of the COVID-19 coronavirus now and into the future.
 We recognize that our facilities and spaces for learning are critical to our local, regional, and state economy—but we also recognize our responsibility to minimize the impact of COVID-19 to ensure that our entire community can reopen in a safe and timely manner over the next several months and until a vaccine is available.

 UNM-Gallup continues to collaborate with the UNM main campus to assess our plans and adjust protocols to respond to available data and public health orders.
 Our overarching goal is to continue our mission, ensure student success, and protect the health and safety of our campus community.
-As we moved out of the summer’s preparation phase, we are at the beginning of our hybrid fall semester where we are providing a mix of remote classes and in-person instruction to a select few courses.
+As we moved out of 2020, we are at the beginning of our hybrid spring semester where we are providing a mix of remote classes and in-person instruction to a select few courses.

 ENSURING A SAFE RETURN DEPENDS ON ALL OF US MITIGATING VIRUS SPREAD.